animatedmax/spring-data-geode/src/main/markdown/reference/mapping.md

 <div class="title">

 Example 1.
-Mapping a domain class to a {data-store-name} Region
+Mapping a domain class to a GemFire Region

 </div>